EB3 Priority Date: What You Need to Know

 Expect Longer Wait Times

 Compared to the other types of employment-based visas, EB3 requirements are more relaxed.
 This, however, makes for longer wait times to get a green card in this category because more people qualify for it.
-Individuals from countries like India and China can expect wait times for over 10 years while others can expect wait times around 3 years.
+As a result, the priority date for a green card EB2 India can also be significantly affected and individuals from countries like India and China can expect wait times for over 10 years while others can expect wait times around 3 years.

 What is a Priority Date?

-A priority date is your place in line to get a green card and it depends on your country and category type.
-Priority dates are given for EB3s after filing a PERM labor certification.
+A priority date is your place in line to get a green card and it depends on your country and category type, an important concept when reviewing EB2vs EB3 priority date India comparisons.
+Priority dates are given for EB3s after filing a PERM labor certification, a key factor in EB2vs EB3 priority date India analysis.
 This should not be confused with a labor certification application for H-1Bs.
 The process is entirely different.
 The PERM process is the first step to receiving your green card via the EB3 process and is initiated by your employer.

 The Process